tnmygrwl/roost-system/README.md

 # Detecting and Tracking Communal Bird Roosts in Weather Radar Data
-This repo implements a machine learning system for detecting and tracking communal bird roosts in weather surveillance radar data, continuing work by Cheng et al. [1].
+This repo implements a machine learning system for detecting and tracking communal bird roosts in weather surveillance radar data.
 Roost detection is based on [Detectron2](https://github.com/darkecology/detectron2) using PyTorch.

 #### Repository Overview